iw-tom/policies/ISO-27001/accesscontrol/readme.md

 - Delivery Tracking Tools / Agile Life-cycle Management Tools (e.g. JIRA)
 - Cloud Services (e.g. AWS, Azure, Google Cloud Platform)

-Client-provided services are exempt from this policy, although all Infinity Works staff and contractors must comply with the customer's Access Control Policy.
+Client-provided services are exempt from this policy, although all Opus Works staff and contractors must comply with the customer's Access Control Policy.

 ## Scope

-This policy applies to all Infinity Works employees and contractors.
+This policy applies to all Opus Works employees and contractors.

 ## Policy